 Jessica Mitchell '18 | LA Neighborhood Housing Services

 Ricardo Parada '18 |Strategic Action for a Just Economy

 Alison Salazar '19 | East LA Community Corporation

 Eva Schifini '17 | National Day Laborer Organizing Network

-2017 Summer Affordable Housing and Community Development Internship
+2017 Summer Affordable Housing and Environmental Policy & Justice Internship

 The college has funding for several internships.
-The Occidental students selected for this internship will be paid a $4,000 study grant, will be provided with room and board on campus (based on income, but with a maximum payment of $144 per week for the summer), and will work full-time for a community-based non-profit organization in Los Angeles working on affordable housing issues.
+The Occidental students selected for this internship will be paid a $4,000 study grant, will be provided with room and board on campus [based on income, but with a maximum payment of $130 (tbd) per week for the summer], and will work full-time for a community-based non-profit organization in Los Angeles working on affordable housing, environmental issues, planning, policy, and organizing.
 Additional funds for travel expenses may also be available.

 - Alliance of Californians for Community Empowerment (www.calorganize.org)

 - Asian Pacific Policy & Planning Council (www.asianpacificpolicyandplanningcouncil.org)

 - East Yard Communities for Environmental Justice (eycej.org)